Tuxified/poker_game_workshop/README.md

 `c "<file.ex>"` will compile and (re)load that module into IEx session so you can try it out.
 Just typing a function definition won't suffice, since there's no global Module to which the function will be added.

+Function definition is Elixir is `def function_name do ..etc`.
+As a Rubyist you're probably forget `do` after the functions arguments resulting in a syntax error like `unexpected token: end`.